lilab-bcb/pegasus/scCloud/docs/usage.rst

     	Detect markers for each cluster by performing differential expression analysis per cluster (within cluster vs. outside cluster).
 DE tests include Welch's t-test, Fisher's exact test, Mann-Whitney U test.
 It can also calculate AUROC values for each gene.

     annotate_cluster
     	This subcommand is used to automatically annotate cell types for each cluster based on existing markers.
-Currently, it only works for human and mouse immune cells.
+Currently, it works for human/mouse immune/brain cells.

 * Plotting: